-WASHINGTON, D.C. — The Trump administration on Oct.
-1 filed a brief in District of Columbia federal court contending that groups opposing the reduction in size of two national monuments have filed their lawsuits prematurely and the cases themselves “suffer multiple, incurable defects” (Grand Staircase Escalante Partners, et al. v.
+WASHINGTON, D.C. — Environmental groups and several Native American tribes on Nov.
+15 filed briefs in District of Columbia federal court, arguing that they have standing to oppose the Trump administration’s decision to reduce the size of two national monuments, and they argue that the president lacks the authority in the first place (Grand Staircase Escalante Partners, et al. v.
 Donald J. Trump, et al., No. 17-2591, D. D.C., The Wilderness Society, et al. v.
 Donald J. Trump, et al., No. 17-2587, D. D.C. [consolidated]).

 CHEYENNE, Wyo. — A man who works as a hydraulic fracturing operator on Nov.
 2 filed a lawsuit against Halliburton Co. and another company in Wyoming federal court, contending that they are liable for injuries he suffered on a well site (David Price v.
 Halliburton Co., et al., No. 18-180, D. Wyo.).

 LOS ANGELES — A federal judge in California on Nov.
 9 ruled that federal agencies may not issue permits to conduct hydraulic fracturing operations off the California coast “unless and until” there is a complete consultation with the U.S. Fish and Wildlife Service (FWS) pursuant to the Endangered Species Act (ESA) (Environmental Defense Center, et al. v.
 Bureau of Ocean Energy Management, et al., No. 16-8418, C.D.
 Calif.).